Considerations Before Selling Your Second Property

 Image 2

-• Short-term Gains: Property held for a year or less is a short-term capital asset taxed at ordinary income rates.
+• Short-term Capital Gains: Properties owned for a year or less are short-term assets, taxed at ordinary income rates up to 37%.

-• Long-term Gains: Assets held for over a year benefit from reduced capital gains rates, typically ranging from 0% to 20%.
+• Long-term Capital Gains: Properties held over a year benefit from lower tax rates, typically ranging from 0% to 20% based on income.

 Image 3